MazenELGharib/fullstack-open-2025/README.md

 # Full Stack Open Course Exercises

-**This repository contains my solutions for the Full Stack Open 2025 course by the University of Helsinki.
+**This repository contains my solutions for the Full Stack Open Course course by the University of Helsinki.
 The course is a hands-on introduction to modern web development and covers the entire stack:**

 - Frontend: React, routing, hooks, state management (Context API, Redux)